What are you searching for?

 2. Cover kids with clothes and shoes

-If you have a tick-prone garden then getting kids well dressed with shoes and socks, long sleeves and pants before playing outside will definitely help.
+If you have a tick-prone garden, then getting kids well dressed with shoes, socks, long sleeves, and pants before playing outside will definitely help.

 3. Check your child for ticks

-It is important to understand that ticks don’t bite immediately.
-They crawl around on our skin for up to two hours before they bite so a thorough check of your child – in the bath is ideal – after they’ve been playing is strongly advised.
-The neck, scalp, ears, eyes, armpits and genital areas should all be carefully checked along with the more obvious areas.
+It is essential to understand that ticks don’t bite immediately.
+They crawl around on our skin for up to two hours before they bite so a thorough check of your child – in the bath is ideal – after playing is strongly advised.
+The neck, scalp, ears, eyes, armpits and genital areas should all be carefully checked along with the more prominent areas.
 Remember that a juvenile tick may be as small as 1mm long.

 4. Kill ticks on clothes in the tumble dryer